SW-g16/sw/documentation/domain-modelling.md

 // Describe the inferences

 ### Initial Trivial Inferences

+*In this section, we use a pseudo-formal ad-hoc notation to communicate
+    steps we want to either infer or deduce.*

 These inferences are trivial but enrich our dataset,
     helping us construct human-friendly dataviews